kyleh22/puigs/README.md

 Open the Terminal app (press Cmd + Space, type "Terminal", and hit Enter) and run:

 pip3 install pandas openpyxl

+Microsoft:

+1. Go to the python.org website to download it.
+When installing, ensure to select 'add PATH' upon installation
+2. Check to make sure python is installed by opening terminal (search 'cmd' on windows and then select the 'Command Prompt' application)
+3. Copy and paste 'python --version' in the window and press enter.
+If you 'Python 3.13.3' or another number, it has been sucessfully installed
+4. Now copy and paste this in the terminal 'curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py'
+5. Once that is installed, copy and paste 'python get-pip.py'
+6. Now pip should be installed (the tool used to install other packages).
+You can check it's installed by typing 'pip --version'
+7. Now copy and paste 'pip install pandas'
+8. and also 'pip install openpyxl'
+9. Now the application should work

 Excel File: Ensure your Excel file meets the formatting requirements (see below) and is saved in the same folder as the script.